 Alert management

-Learn how to manage alerts in the Giant Swarm Observability Platform, including alert rules, routing, and the alerting pipeline.
+Learn how to manage alerts in the Giant Swarm observability platform, including alert rules, routing, and the alerting pipeline.

 Alert management is crucial for any observability solution.
-The Giant Swarm Observability Platform provides comprehensive alerting capabilities that help you monitor your infrastructure and applications proactively.
+The Giant Swarm observability platform provides comprehensive alerting capabilities that help you monitor your infrastructure and applications proactively.

 Alerting consists of two main concepts: the alerting pipeline (how to send alerts, to whom, and what to send) and alert rules (what to alert on).